h-quer/Slaanesh/README.md

 * The ability to download or start games from within Slaanesh - it's a tracker, not a launcher

 ### Feature wishlist
-Pull requests to implement these are extremely welcome, I'm not working on those myself, though:
+Pull requests to implement these are extremely welcome.
+I'm not currently working on these, but might after the completing the roadmap:
 * A proper fuzzy search with a list of games matching the game name when adding games by name, complete with a selection dialog including covers to pick the correct one easily
 * Adding time played or time to complete to games, ideally linking to the howlongtobeat.com API to pull the completion times - although I don't think there is a good way to match IGDB IDs to HLTB IDs and search by name is quite error-prone
 * Ratings for games (including config option to enable/disable)
 * More store IDs than just Steam (including config options to enable/disable)
 * Expand settings dialog to enable modifying the config file from within the UI
+* General code cleanup, making things neat and doing some proper coding paradigm stuff instead of randomly mashing functions

 ## How to contribute
 Bug reports are always useful.